Runaway Traveller

 This one is pretty broad!
 You can find nomad “jobs” doing everything from gardening and cooking to helping at animal sanctuaries and building a house.
 Browsing Workaway in a few countries you want to visit can also help you find places off-the-beaten-path that you’d never have gone to otherwise.

 The best gigs you can find on Workaway will likely want you to have some experience under your belt.
-You need a membership to the platform to find opportunities, but it’s under $100 and pays for itself pretty quickly with what you’ll save on accom.
-This is a good way to travel to expensive countries at keep your costs down, and gain work/life experience.
+You need a membership to the platform to find opportunities.
+But it’s under $100 and pays for itself pretty quickly with what you’ll save on accom.
+This is a good way to travel to expensive countries and keep your costs down, and gain work/life experience.

 Housesitting / Petsitting